Josh Magette: Atlanta Hawks (2017–2018)

 In June 2017, Magette joined the Atlanta Hawks for the 2017 NBA Summer League.
-On September 6, two months after a successful Summer League stint, he was signed to the Hawks as the team's first ever two-way contract.
-Under the terms of the deal, he split time between the Hawks and their new G-League affiliate, the Erie BayHawks.
-Magette made his NBA debut on October 18, 2017, in a 117–111 victory for the Atlanta Hawks where he sank his first NBA shot attempt, which was a deep three from the left wing.
-He had another phenomenal year in the G-League, averaging 15.1 points, 10.2 assists, 3.3 rebounds, and 1.2 steals.
+On September 6, two months after a successful Summer League stint, he was signed to the Hawks as the team's first-ever two-way contract.
+Under the terms of the deal, he split time between the Hawks and their new G League affiliate, the Erie BayHawks.
+Magette made his NBA debut on October 18, 2017, in a 117–111 victory over the Dallas Mavericks where he sank his first NBA shot attempt, a 29-foot three-pointer.
+He had another phenomenal year in the G League, averaging 15.1 points, 10.2 assists, 3.3 rebounds and 1.2 steals.
 Additionally, he had a solid rookie season in the NBA averaging over 3 assists per game.

 Cedevita Zagreb (2018)

 On June 27, 2018, it was announced that he will join the Golden State Warriors for the 2018 NBA Summer League.
 On July 27, 2018, he signed with Croatian club Cedevita Zagreb.
 On November 10, 2018, he was released by Cedevita.